Common law offence: United States

-The notion that common law offenses could be enforced in federal courts was found to be unconstitutional by the U.S. Supreme Court in United States v.
+The notion that common law offences could be enforced in federal courts was found to be unconstitutional by the U.S. Supreme Court in United States v.
 Hudson and Goodwin, 11 U.S. 32 (1812).
 A woman, Anne Royall, was nonetheless found guilty of being a common scold in Washington, D.C. in 1829; a newspaper paid her fine.
 Some have argued that common law offences are inconsistent with the prohibition of ex post facto laws.

 At the state level, the situation varies.
 Some states, such as New Jersey, have abolished common law crimes (see State v.
 Palendrano), while others have chosen to continue to recognize them.
 In some states, the elements of many crimes are defined mostly or entirely by common law, i.e., by prior judicial decisions.
 For instance, Michigan's penal code does not define the crime of murder: while the penalties for murder are laid out in statute, the actual elements of murder, and their meaning, is entirely set out in case law.